lbugnion-test/tests-auto-commit/synopsis/my-new-term.md

 ## Short description

-This is a test again and another change
+This is a test again.
+I remove one change and add something

 > Please keep to about 25 words maximum.